-Previous surveys were undertaken by preservation and treatment companies, (April 2013 and June 2016), have diagnosed rising damp and have recommended a chemical damp proof course and cement render, and yet the Royal Institute of Chartered Surveyors describe ‘rising damp’ as a myth.
-Following an introduction from www.hillcrestestates.co.uk; Simon James Lewis, Neighbourhood Construction CIC has been invited to ascertain the probable causes of a number of moisture-related symptoms being experienced at the property.
+Previous surveys were undertaken by preservation and treatment companies (April 2013 and June 2016), have diagnosed rising damp and then recommended a chemical damp proof course and cement render.
+Yet the Royal Institute of Chartered Surveyors describes ‘rising damp’ as a myth.
+Following an introduction from www.hillcrestestates.co.uk; Simon James Lewis – Neighbourhood Construction CIC, has been invited to ascertain the probable causes of a number of moisture-related symptoms being experienced at the property.

 A site visit was undertaken on the afternoon of Tuesday 11th July 2017.
 The following report documents observation and symptoms noted, speculates on the probable causes and makes recommendations for potential solutions.
 A number of short, medium and long-term interventions should be considered.

 - The potential solutions to mitigate the symptoms.

 The observations, symptoms and probable causes

 The use of a moisture meter is not a reliable method for determining the presence of moisture or the source of that moisture.
 Protimeter moisture meters measure the electrical resistance between two pins.
 When used for a property survey; interpretation of the readings can be misleading due to electrical conduction caused by other influences.
 Lead paint on timbers, iron content from furnace waste added to mortars and plasters, as well as the presence of water vapour at the surface, simply caused by condensation.
 Protimeter moisture meters are very good at determining the moisture content of timber when seasoning either for construction lumber or firewood.

 The front courtyard acts as a cold sink, collecting and trapping the cold air.
 Cold air trapped during the night will be drawn into the property throughout the day.